epjennings/api_docs/source/suite/emails/launch_unsubscribe.rst

 Unsubscribing a Contact from an Email Campaign
 ==============================================

-Marks a contact unsubscribed for an email campaign launch so it will be counted in the campaign statistics.
-It affects the response summary (:doc:`launch_response_summary`) and :doc:`../../suite/exports/export_responses`, and makes segmentation based on unsubscribtion possible.
+Marks a contact as *unsubscribed* for an email campaign launch so that they will be counted in the campaign statistics.
+It affects both the response summary (:doc:`launch_response_summary`) and :doc:`../../suite/exports/export_responses`, and also enables segmentation based on unsubscription.

-It **does not change** the opt-in status of the contact, this must be done with an additional API request (:doc:`../../suite/contacts/contact_update`) if necessary.
+It **does not change** the opt-in status of the contact; this must be done separately using an additional API request (:doc:`../../suite/contacts/contact_update`) if necessary.

-.. note:: It is useful if you aim at:
+.. note:: This endpoint is useful if you:

-          * sending email campaigns with unsubscribe links which target your own website
+          * send email campaigns with unsubscribe links to your own website
-          * unsubscribing the user by updating specific fields in his user profile (e.g. a newsletter flag)
+          * define the user as unsubscribed by updating specific fields in their user profile (e.g. a newsletter flag)
-          * counting the unsubscription for the statistics of the specific campaign, not from all campaigns
+          * generate unsubscribe statistics of specific campaigns (i.e. not from all campaigns)

-Unsubscribe link must contain parameters $cid$, $llid$ and $uid$.
+The unsubscribe link must contain parameters $cid$, $llid$ and $uid$.
 For the list of possible campaign related placeholders, see :doc:`../appendices/placeholders`.

 Endpoint